oracle-livelabs/adb/shared/workshops/adbs-tools/using-adb-tools/ocw-using-adb-tools.md

 An important consideration in understanding the reliability of data is its source, or lineage.
 This capability is built into the Catalog.

 11. Click the three dots on the upper right of the card for table **DEVICES**, and select **View Details**.
-On the left of the panel that appears, you'll see tabs for *Preview, Lineage, Impact, Statistics* and *Data Definition*.
+On the left of the panel that appears, you'll see tabs for *Preview, Lineage, Impact, Statistics, Data Load Jobs* and *Data Definition*.
 Here you'll notice the consistency of the widgets used between the various tools that you've explored in this lab.
 Preview is the default selection.
 You've seen Statistics and Data Definition elsewhere in this workshop.
 12. For this exercise, click **Lineage**.
 Various different levels of information are accessible by expanding the various cards as required.
 To do this, click the three dots to the right of the card and select **Expand***.* Even more information is visible by hovering the mouse pointer over specific areas of the screen.
 An example is shown below.
   ![ALT text is not available for this image](images/lineage.png)
 13. Click **Close** in the lower right of the screen (or click the **Esc** button on your keyboard) to return to the main catalog view.